jitu-behera/Bidder.Activities/README.md

 - Shared service is required by the place bid endpoint as it forwards the place bid call to it.

-- Bidder registrations CosmosDB is required to get a bidders status to determine whether or not they’re allowd to bid.
+- Buyer registrations CosmosDB is required to get a buyer status to determine whether or not they’re allowed to bid.

 - Key Vault access is required in order to authenticate the caller.
 The key is setup in the TokenService terraform steps via ARM template and rotated every 18 months.